beat poets

 go light

 And here’s a bonus Snyder.
-Outdoorsy like all of us these days.
+Outdoorsy like many of us these days.
 I should know.
 I’ve been outside every day, walking miles, mapping my sanity.

-I’ve seen a lot of you out there hoofing it, too.
+I’ve seen a lot of others out there hoofing it, too.
 Walking roads and trails.
-Walking beaches illegally.
+Walking beaches.
 And walking dogs.
 I haven’t seen this many dogs on leashes since the last Westminster Kennel Club Dog Show.

-Who says the dog days are in August?
-Like everything else, this coronavirus has redrawn the maps.
+Who says the dog days are only in August?
+Like everything else, the dark news of too much computer or television time has redrawn the maps.
 And calendars.
 And history books.

 Map